Sign up to our newsletter

 In January 2024, the government published information on mandatory occurrence reporting and the process for notifying the BSR of any safety occurrences within your buildings.
 To find out more about how to create a mandatory occurrence reporting system, visit our dedicated blog here.

-Two new roles - Building Safety Regulator and Accountable Person(s)
+Two new roles - Principal Accountable Person and Accountable Person(s)

-Described as “the biggest change to building safety regulation in a generation”, the Building Safety Act has implemented two key roles – Building Safety Regulator and Accountable Person.
+Described as “the biggest change to building safety regulation in a generation”, the Building Safety Act has implemented two key roles – Principal Accountable Person (PAP) and Accountable Person (AP).

 All Accountable Persons: | Principal Accountable Persons - AP duties plus: |